ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/PostAnalysis/Readme.md

 2. Calculate the transcriptional firing rate (bursting frequency) of A and B genes (Figure 6C)

-3. Calculate A/B density ratio as a function of transcriptional state (Figure 7B)
+3. Calculate *trans* A/B density ratio as a function of transcriptional state (Figure 7B)

-4. Calculate the transcriptional state as a function of A/B density (Figure 7C)
+4. Calculate the transcriptional state as a function of *trans* A/B density ratio (Figure 7C)

 __Part4_NuclearLandmarks__ contents: